-EPA's population-oriented monitoring requirements for PM2.5 are contained in 40 CFR Pt 58, Appendix D (reproduced in Appendix K).
-These requirements apply to metropolitan statistical areas (MSA's) and depend on the population of the MSA (Appendix J) and the PM2.5 levels monitored in the MSA over the past three years (Appendix H).
-Based on this information, the minimum required number of population- oriented SLAMS PM2.5 monitors is indicated below:
+EPA's population-based monitoring requirements for PM2.5 are contained in 40 CFR Pt 58, Appendix D (reproduced in Appendix J).
+These requirements apply to metropolitan statistical areas (MSA's) and depend on the population of the MSA (Appendix I) and the PM2.5 levels monitored in the MSA over the past three years (Appendix G).
+Based on this information, the minimum required number of population-based SLAMS PM2.5 monitors is indicated below:

 MSA Number of Monitors Required

 Omaha-Council Bluffs, NE-IA 1

 Des Moines-West Des Moines, IA 1

 Davenport-Moline-Rock Island, IA-IL 1

-Cedar Rapids, IA 1
+Cedar Rapids, IA 0

 Waterloo-Cedar Falls, IA 1

 Iowa City, IA 1

 Iowa operates one SLAMS PM2.5 monitor in Cedar Rapids, two in Des Moines, one in Davenport, one in Waterloo, and one in Iowa City.
-Iowa shares the responsibility for PM2.5 monitoring in the Omaha-Council Bluffs MSA with Nebraska agencies, and in the Davenport-Moline-Rock Island MSA with Illinois agencies (Appendix G).
-In 2006, four SLAMS PM2.5 monitoring sites were operated by Nebraska in the Omaha, Nebraska MSA; and no SLAMS PM2.5 monitors were operated by Illinois in the Davenport- Moline-Rock Island MSA (Appendix G).
+Iowa shares the responsibility for PM2.5 monitoring in the Omaha-Council Bluffs MSA with Nebraska agencies, and in the Davenport-Moline-Rock Island MSA with Illinois agencies (Appendix F).
+In 2007, four SLAMS PM2.5 monitoring sites were operated by Nebraska in the Omaha, Nebraska MSA; and one SLAMS PM2.5 monitor was operated by Illinois in the Davenport-Moline-Rock Island MSA (Appendix F).